innoraft/lab-php-Radio/README.md

 3. After creating a project, enable Youtube Data API.
 4. In the credentials tab, obtain the API key for the Data API.
 5. In the ‘APIKEY.php’ file, API key can be replaced.
-6. Database credentials can be changed in the ‘databaseconfig.php’ file.
+6. Database credentials can be changed in the ‘databaseconfig.php.example’ file, run the file as databaseconfig.php.
 7. On running databasecreate.php file it will create the database and the required tables.
 8. The landing page of the application will be ‘index.html’ file where the users will have to sign up or log in.